MartaLourido/Adoptify/README.md

 ## User Stories

-homepage - As a user I want to be able to access the homepage so that I see what the app is about and login and signup 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault 500 - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault sign up - As a user I want to sign up on the webpage so that I can see all the events that I could attend login - As a user I want to be able to log in on the webpage so that I can get back to my account logout - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account user-profile - As a user I want to check my profile information and be able to edit it, and add new games to my renting library.
-Also, to go back to the home page if I don't want to see the profile anymore. shelter-profile - As a user I want to check my profile information and be able to edit it, and add new games to my renting library.
-Also, to go back to the home page if I don't want to see the profile anymore. pet-profile - As a user I want to check my profile information and be able to edit it, and add new information to my renting library.
-Also, to go back to the home page if I don't want to see the profile anymore. pet create - As a shelter I want to create a pet profile so that I can add more pets.
+ *Homepage* - As a user I want to be able to access the homepage so that I see what the app is about and login and signup 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault sign up as an adoptant - As a adoptant I want to sign up on the webpage for be able to see the pet profiles.
+*Sign up as shelter* - As a shelter I want to sign up on the webpage so that I can create a profile and add the pets of my shelter. login - As a user I want to be able to log in on the webpage so that I can get back to my account logout.
+*As a user* - I want to be able to log out from the webpage so that I can make sure no one will access my account adoptant-profile.
+*As a user* - I want to check my profile information and be able to edit it, see the pets for adopt one.
+Also, to go back to the home page if I don't want to see the profile anymore.
+*As a user* - I want to check my profile information and be able to edit it, and add more pets.
+Also, to go back to the home page if I don't want to see the profile anymore. *Pet-profile* - As a user I want to check the pet profile to decide if i want adopt one pet.
+Also, to go back to the home page if I don't want to see the profile anymore.
+*Pet-create* - As a shelter I want to create a pet profile so that I can add more pets.

-List of other features outside of the MVPs scope
+## List of other features outside of the MVPs scope

-User profile:

-see my profile upload my profile picture see other users profile list of events created by the user list events the user is attending Geo Location:

-add geolocation to events when creating show event in a map in event detail page show all events in a map in the event list page Homepage
+- Create merchandise page
+- Upload images
+- Merchandise
+- Responsive design
+- APIs with breed information
+- Partials
+- Sign up/in with Google or Facebook
+- Add a contact form

 # ...
 ROUTES: